salomonysmayel/Blockchain-smart-contracts-Solidity/README.md

 AssociateProfitSplitter:  Accepts Ether into the contract and divide the Ether evenly among the associate level employees

-TieredProfitSplitter: Distributess different percentages of incoming Ether to employees at different tiers/levels.
+TieredProfitSplitter: Distributes different percentages of incoming Ether to employees at different tiers/levels.
 The CEO gets paid 60%, CTO 25%, and Bob gets 15%.

 DeferredEquityPlan: This contract automatically manages 1000 shares with an annual distribution of 250 over 4 years for a single employee.